Some links may be affiliate links. We may get paid if you buy something or take an action after clicking one of these.

 The Ride1UP Roadster is surprisingly quick, and the motor is quick to engage.
 This makes for a very smooth pedal stroke.

-The Ride1UP Roadster is fun to ride and has stealthy looks that don’t make it look like an e-bike.
+The Ride1UP Roadster is fun to ride and has a stealthy design that doesn’t make it look like an e-bike.

 The single speed belt drive is virtually maintenance free and will last longer than a standard bicycle chain.

-Positioning may not be great for those who prefer a more upright riding position.
+Positioning may not be great for those who prefer a more upright riding placement.

 64 x 20 Gearing may be a little bit tough for steep hills.